Document Type : Article

 Abstract

-The conceptual evolution of peace and security has extended the term beyond the narrow concept of war and military threats; to the extent that today the establishment of peace and security in the international community is considered dependent on the provision of human needs and a dignified life.
+The conceptual evolution of peace and security has extended the term beyond the narrow concepts of war and military threats; to the extent that today the establishment of peace and security in the international community is considered dependent on the provision of human needs and a dignified life.
 A humanitarian approach to the concepts of peace and security, on the one hand, and the inevitability of having access to sufficient and safe water to meet human needs, on the other, raises the idea of exploring the relationship between water resource management and international peace and security.
 Therefore, the main question of the research is: what is the relationship between water and international peace and security and what is the political-legal mechanism for achieving international peace and water security.
-Descriptive-analytical studies in this paper, based on library data and review of the views of political thinkers and international documents, show that water and international peace and security are closely related to each other so that water, on the one hand, can be a factor in establishing international peace and security, but on the other hand, if this valuable material is not properly managed, can be a stimulus for disrupting peace and security at various national, regional and international levels.
+Using a descriptive-analytical method in this paper, based on library data and review of the views of political thinkers and international instruments, show that water and international peace and security are closely related to each other so that water, on the one hand, can be a factor in establishing international peace and security, but on the other hand, if this valuable material is not properly managed, can be a stimulus for disrupting peace and security at various national, regional and international levels.
 Meanwhile, the water cooperation policies of governments facilitate and supply water security in the international community, and international law can regulate, strengthen and guarantee this cooperation.

 Keywords